-Support for people affected by terrorist attacks overseas
+Support for people affected by terrorist attacks in the UK

-This leaflet contains information on where to seek advice and assistance following a terrorist attack overseas once you return to the UK.
+This leaflet contains information on where to seek advice and assistance following a terrorist attack in the UK.
 Further detail is available on the website victimsofterrorism.campaign.gov.uk, which is updated regularly.